 It inspires you to take further action.
 And each positive step you take towards your goals amplifies progress, therefore, you learn to prioritise your time and tasks.

 Nothing beats a sense of fulfilment and the satisfying feeling of a day well spent.

 It makes you feel good, appreciate you, and like you.

 The more action you take, the higher your opinion of you, which raises your self-esteem.

 5. Look After Your Body

-If you feel tired and weak, your performance at work declines.
-You’re prone to make mistakes.
+If you feel tired and weak, your performance at work will decline.
+You’re prone to making mistakes.
 Colleagues notice it.
 So is your demanding and grumpy boss!

 You feel physically and mentally stressed out.

-When you look after your body with the right nutrition and sound sleep, you win half the battle as you start off the day feeling good about yourself.
+When you take care of your body with the right nutrition and sound sleep, you win half the battle as you start off the day feeling good about yourself.